MrWinston700/real_world_math_frontend/README.md

 ## Usage

-    Default home page will give a random quote from an api for inspiration
+Default home page will give a random quote from an api for inspiration.

-    You can sign up or sign in via the nav bar button at the top to store already answered questions, and also leave comments underneath a given question
+You can sign up or sign in via the nav bar button at the top to store already answered questions, and also leave comments underneath a given question.

-    The get question button will give a question with multiple choice questions
+The get question button will give a question with multiple choice questions.

 ## challenge

-Most challenging aspect of this project was changing data through redux
+Most challenging aspect of this project was changing data through redux.

 ## future implementations